-In mid August 2015, I posted a half finished painting on Instagram of an idea for a back tattoo.
+In mid-August 2015, I posted a half-finished painting on Instagram of an idea for a back tattoo.
 The idea was for an Oseberg style knotwork on a lady’s back standing in front of a lake.
-I posted it secretly in the hope that someone would be inspired by it and book in to get the tattoo done by me.
-The fates were smiling on me because Jiske from Belgium contacted me and said that she loved the concept of the tattoo and a year later she came to see me when I lived in Spain to start the project.
+I posted in the hope that someone would be inspired to get the tattoo done by me.
+The fates were smiling on me because Jitske from Belgium did just that!
+She loved the concept and came to see me when I lived in Spain to start the project.

 After a good few hard days of nothing but dotwork (there are no solid lines in this piece) the design was complete.
-The final design included her original tattoo by an unknown artist and while the outcome was a little bigger and more complex than the image in my painting, I was so pleased to have executed such an extensive piece on an amazing person.
+The final design included her original tattoo by an unknown artist.
+Whilst the outcome was a little bigger and more complex than the image in my painting, I was so pleased to have executed such an extensive piece on an amazing person.
 The knotwork is inspired by the carvings on the prow of the Oseberg ship.
-I don’t pretend to be a master of the extremely fluid ancient style and I have interpreted the knotwork style many times over but nonetheless I always try to make it unique when I freestyle the design.
+Whilst I don’t pretend to be a master of the extremely fluid ancient style, I have interpreted the knotwork style many times over.
+Nonetheless, I always try to make it unique when I freestyle the design.

 I couldn’t have asked for a better individual to work with on this project; Jiske is both patient and understanding with my bizarre designing methods.